The name of this lodge of the Order of the Arrow shall be Madockawanda Lodge #271 W.W.W.

 Lodge orientation booklet

-The dues of the lodge shall be $15.00 per calendar year effective immediately.
+The dues of the lodge shall be $10.00 plus the national fee per calendar year effective immediately.

 The annual dues must be paid prior to December 31 for the following year.
 All members who are active will receive notification of dues through the lodge newsletter or special mailing.
 If dues are not paid by December 31, membership will be considered inactive and membership will expire.